-There’s a wide range of potential symptoms for a coronavirus infection.
-Many symptoms are similar to those of other respiratory infections like the seasonal flu, e.g. dry cough and fever.
+The range of possible symptoms of coronavirus infection is wide.
+Many symptoms are similar to those of other respiratory infections, such as seasonal flu.
+However, dry cough and fever are the most common.

-The online test asked about symptoms and risk factors associated with a coronavirus infection.
-The results told you in a clear and simple way if a coronavirus infection was suspected and if you should visit an examination center.
+The online test asked about typical symptoms of respiratory diseases, possible contacts with sick people, as well as known risk factors, such as chronic diseases or smoking, in connection with the infection.
+As a result, users were told in clear and understandable language whether they were suspected of having corona and should visit an examination center.
 The online test took about 3 minutes.

-We supported the international community in the fight against COVID-19 by offering CovApp in different languages.
-Each translation of the app included region-specific information on contacting healthcare providers and local authorities.
-People in countries worldwide could access CovApp and get help deciding the appropriate measures to take during the COVID-19 pandemic.
+We supported the international community in the fight against COVID-19 by offering the CovApp in different languages.
+Each translation of the app included regional information for contacting healthcare providers and local authorities.
+This allowed people around the world to access the CovApp and receive decision support for actions to take during the COVID-19 pandemic.